 In the app, a custom feature called Magic Plus allows for an interactive task adding experience.
 In the lower right corner, a draggable button with a plus sign is always ready for work.
 By dragging this button on a position, a new task is created at this spot.
 This is an elegant shortcut for a much longer cascade of “Create a task,” “Move task to current list,” “Drag task to the right position.”

 For adding data from a different app, the share extension is the tool of choice.
 This extension allows adding new tasks by using the Share button implemented into iOS.
 On a website in Safari, clicking Share and selecting Things as the destination creates a new task with a link to this website as task note.

 For automation, x-callback-url is supported.
 That sounds cryptic, doesn’t it?
 You don’t need to know the details, but this cryptic feature just means that other apps may send data to Things from app to app.
-This allows integration into automation apps like Workflow or Launch Center Pro.
+This allows integration into automation apps like Shortcuts or Launch Center Pro.
 On top of this, there is cross-platform support for URL schemes as mentioned above.
 This should be enough for most of your mobile automation needs.

 Things 3 goes with the most current iOS updates.
 The app supports older iOS features like Split Screen support for iPad.
 It goes further to support new features like Drag and Drop and Siri Integration, which were just introduced with iOS 11.

 With Drag and Drop, one can drag elements from other apps into Things, creating a task from emails and other texts.
 This is a powerful tool for iPads in production use.
 Since recently, the iPad application also comes with Keyboard Shortcuts for Bluetooth keyboards or the Smart Keyboard.

 The release of Things 3.6 has been a big one, especially for the iPad.
 With it, it now supports a professional Desktop-quality keyboard management of the full app.